 Ingram, C., and Livengood, R.S.
 (2016) Crowd(fund)ing at the Gates?
 Toward a Gatekeeper Theory of Dual Value Creation in Entrepreneurial Finance.
-Accepted for presentation at the Strategic Management Society Annual Conference, Berlin, Germany.
+Presented at the Strategic Management Society Annual Conference, Berlin, Germany.

 Livengood, R.S., Ingram, C. (2016) Who Is Manning the Gates?
 Gatekeepers and Crowdfunding.
 Accepted for presentation at the Academy of Management Annual Meeting, Anaheim, CA.